Skip to Main Content

 • Obtain medical care or mental health counseling or both for himself or herself or for his or her children to address physical or psychological injuries resulting from the act of domestic abuse, stalking, sexual assault, or other crime involving domestic violence;

-• Make their home secure from the perpetrator of the act of domestic abuse, stalking, or sexual assault or other crime involving domestic violence, or seek new housing to escape said perpetrator; or
+• Make their home secure from the perpetrator of the act of domestic abuse, stalking, sexual assault, or other crime involving domestic violence, or seek new housing to escape said perpetrator; or

 • Seek legal assistance to address issues arising from the act of domestic abuse, stalking, sexual assault, or other crime involving domestic violence, and attend and prepare for court-related proceedings arising from said act or crime.

 This leave applies only to employers of 50 or more employees and to employees who have been employed for 12 or more months.
+Id.
 Employees seeking domestic abuse leave must exhaust any and all annual or vacation leave, personal leave, and sick leave, if applicable, that may be available to the employee unless the employer waives this requirement.
+Id.
+Employers must keep information related to such leaves confidential and may not discriminate against an employee for the use of such leave.
+Id.

 Civil Air Patrol Mission Leave

-Employees called to duty for an emergency civil air patrol mission are entitled to a leave of absence from their employment, other than from employment of a temporary nature.
+Public and private employees called to duty for an emergency civil air patrol mission are entitled to a leave of absence from their employment, other than from employment of a temporary nature.
 Leave may not exceed 15 total workdays in any calendar year, and employers may request evidence of satisfactory completion of the mission.
 Employers are not required to provide paid leave, but the leave shall in no way affect the employee's right to vacation, sick leave, bonuses, advancement, or other employment benefits.
 Employees taking such leave must be restored to the position they held before the leave.
-C.R.S.
-28-1-105.
+The leave is only allowable if the employee returns to employment as soon as practicable after being relieved from service.
+C.R.S. § 28-1-105.

 Qualified Volunteer Service in a Disaster Leave

 A qualified volunteer who is called to service by a volunteer organization for a disaster is entitled to a leave of absence for the time in which the volunteer is serving.
 Leave may not exceed 15 total workdays in any calendar year.
 The volunteer must provide proof that they are a qualified volunteer.
-Employers are not required to provide paid leave, but the leave shall in no way affect the employee's right to vacation, sick leave, bonuses, advancement, or other employment benefits.
+Private employers are not required to provide paid leave, but the leave shall in no way affect the employee's right to vacation, sick leave, bonuses, advancement, or other employment benefits.
 Employees taking such leave must be restored to the position they held before their leave.
+The leave is only allowable if the qualified volunteer returns to employment as soon as practicable after being relieved from service.
 Employers are not required to grant such leave to more than 20 percent of their employees on a given workday.
-C.R.S.
-24-33.5-826.
+C.R.S. § 24-33.5-826.

 Volunteer Firefighter Leave

 An employer may not terminate an employee who is a volunteer firefighter and who fails to report to work because the employee has responded to an emergency summons if the employee provides the employer with a written statement from the chief of the fire department that the absence was due to the emergency response.
 An employer may not terminate an employee who is a volunteer firefighter who leaves work to respond to an emergency if the employee is not essential to the operation of the employer's daily enterprise; the employer has previously received notice of the employee's status as a volunteer firefighter; the emergency summons issued by the fire chief requires all firefighters in the employee's area to respond; and the chief of the employee's fire department provides the employer with a written statement verifying the time, date, and duration of the employee's response.
-C.R.S.
-31-30-1131.
+An employer can deduct time lost caused by a response to an emergency summons from the wages of the employee who is a volunteer firefighter.
+The leave for service as a volunteer firefighter shall not exceed 15 workdays in any calendar year.
+C.R.S. § 31-30-1131.

 Parental Leave